 I like to think of the EXP series from NordicTrack as a nice set of Russian nesting dolls, with each one resting inside a larger, more advanced edition.
 In this case, the NordicTrack EXP 14i is the main Matryoshka, also known as the Mother doll of a nesting set.

-At Garage Gym Reviews, it’s no secret that we have the eye of the tiger when it comes to treadmill reviews.
-Our expert product testers and reviewers are focused on giving in-depth information on the equipment you care about.
+Our expert product testers and reviewers are focused on giving in-depth information on the equipment you care about, such as the best treadmills.
 And if I do say so myself, we’re pretty qualified to do so.
 After all, our team is made up of competitive weightlifters, certified personal trainers, nutrition coaches, and former college athletes.

 NordicTrack EXP 14i